Arboretum (Zurich): Aviary and bird's sanatory

 The Arboreturm also houses a small aviary and the so-called Vogelpflegestation, meaning a unique veterinary hospital for wild birds.
 It claims to be the most important emergency department in Switzerland for injured and sick wild birds, and also for young birds that were fallen from their nests.
 Established in 1902, it is focused on the bird rescue and the publicity for the population, and therefore houses a unique competence center for native and exotic birds emerged.
 The foundation is financed by contributions and donations from its about 700 members, and by donations from individuals and prestigious foundations.
 The bird care station has a reputation, which goes far beyond the Swiss borders.
 For tourists, in particular for ornithologists, it is a very attractive point of attraction due to its unique portfolio of exotic birds.
 But also the townspeople themselves, use the wheelchair visitors hall of the aviary to expand their knowledge of the world of birds, of which approximately 111 exotics in 33 species are represented.
 Each year there are around 45,000 visitors, including many tourists, who get free information about some of the rarest bird species of Switzerland in eight naturally designed inn walks and three landscape-like outdoor enclosures.

 Seebad Enge

-The lido of the Arboretum is also a very popular public bath, and also houses the swimming Seebad Enge, which is also a unique Zürichsee lake shore sauna during winter season.
+The lido of the Arboretum is also a popular public bath, and also houses the swimming Seebad Enge, which is also a unique lakeshore sauna during winter season.
 The swimming lido consists of a building construction that is anchored in the lake.
 Conceived by Robert Landolt, the two-piece bathing complex was built in 1959/60, since 1999 it is private-owned and provides an open lake side sauna and gastronomy which were installed in 2003/04.